PrincetonUniversity/faas-profiler/functions/README.md

-## Example Functions and Applications
+## Benchmark Functions and Applications

-We include a number of representative microbenchmarks a applications, which you could use in your studies.
+We include a number of representative microbenchmarks and applications, which you could use in your studies.
 All of them have been successfully tested in OpenWhisk.

-Here is a list of microbenchmarks:
+### Microbenchmarks

 Microbenchmark | Languages Provided
 --- | ---